thaibui/thaibui.github.io/_posts/2017-02-27-improving-java-sorting-algorithms-part-1.md

 You are absolutely right and you should stop reading my blog.

-I tried, anyway, and failed misserably at beating Java 7 Timsort [Arrays.sort(Object[])](https://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html#sort(java.lang.Object[])).
+I tried, anyway, and failed miserably at beating Java 7 Timsort [Arrays.sort(Object[])](https://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html#sort(java.lang.Object[])).
 It is not easy.
 Timsort is a well-tested, well-battled hybrid sort model of a mergesort and insertion sort algorithm.
 It works by identifying *runs* that are